Harry-Dinh/Text-Memify/README.md

 - Reversed: `desreveR`
 - Up and Down: `uP aNd DoWn`

+## Other Features
+- [ ] Save default meme format in app settings
+- [ ] View past entries in the History window
+- [ ] Select, copy and delete past entries

 ## About the Developer
 Hi!
 I'm Harry, the developer of *Text Memify* and many other cool iOS/macOS apps!
 You can check out [my GitHub profile](https://github.com/Harry-Dinh) to see more of those projects that I worked on.
 I made this app and many others to enhance my workflow on my Apple devices, and I thought it might be useful to others as well.
 Therefore, I made some of my projects open-source, allowing people to use them to enhance their productivity as well!